openfga/rfcs/20231214-listUsers-api.md

   users: [],
 }
 ```
-However, in example 2, both `user` and `employee` typed wildcard are returned because those user types were specified in the `user_filter` input field.
+However, in example 2, both `user` and `employee` typed wildcard are returned because those user types were specified in the `user_filters` input field.

 ## How it Works
 [how-it-works]: #how-it-works